 - Eye blurriness or double vision

 - Weakness in your arm or leg

 - Loss of your sense of smell

 Meningiomas require an exceptional level of skill to resect (surgically remove) because they are often difficult to access and located near delicate structures within the brain or spinal cord.
-At Medstar Georgetown, we bring together leaders in neurosurgery whose intense collaboration and superior skills allow us to deliver the safest, most effective procedures possible.

 A pituitary tumor is a tumor that arises from the pituitary gland, the gland primarily responsible for regulating your hormones.
 The bean-sized pituitary gland is located just behind your eyes at the base of the brain.

 Pituitary tumors can have a large impact on your quality of life because of the pituitary gland’s important role in regulating your body’s hormones.
 We treat the full range of pituitary tumors, including:

 A craniopharyngioma is a noncancerous tumor that originates right above the pituitary gland.
 They are relatively rare, representing 2-5 percent of all primary brain tumors (brain tumors that originate in the brain).
 They are found in both children and adults.
 They may grow large before you notice any symptoms, which may include: